 When it comes to finding your signature scent, the exclusivityand elegance of luxury fragrances makes it a great investment for your beauty collection.
 However, we know that finding the right luxe fragrance to suit your personality is no small feat.
 So, if you’researching for your new scent but don’tknow where to begin, we’veput together a helpful guide to make your journey much easier.

-What makes a luxury fragrance stand out in the crowd?
+What makes a luxury fragrance so desirable?

+Scientific research suggests that scent can influence perceptions, even at a subconscious level.
+So, having a distinctive personal smell can help to make you stand out from the crowd and make a lasting impression because it smells interesting and has enough power to be noticeable, but most importable of all, it suits the wearer.
 A higher price and access to more ingredients give perfumers more creative freedom, which can result in more distinctive, higher concentrated fragrances.
 It is also worth considering that a high-priced perfume buys you exclusivity!

 Top high-end picks:

 A tempting floral, woody fragrance with top notes of ginger and orange blossom for the perfect blend of sweet and spicy.